 Identify remedial strategies necessary after the emergency to advance student achievement (i.e. after-school, extended day, summer school, and contingency scheduling to cancel vacations.);

-Gather information both during and after the period of emergency regarding the most effective means of remote learning to implement, as appropriate.
+Gather information both during and after the period of emergency regarding the most effective means of remote learning curricula to implement, as appropriate.

 In developing a remote learning plan, the superintendent will: